projf/projf-explore/graphics/fpga-graphics/README.md

 If you get the error `Can't find iCE FTDI USB device`, try running `iceprog` with `sudo`.

+These designs run at 640x480 on the iCEBreaker.

 ### Tested Versions

 The iCE40 designs have been tested with: